microsoft/TemplateStudio/docs/getting-started-developers.md

 ## Using the UI.sln solution

-To speed up the execution and development experience, we have created a [VsEmulator application](../src/test) which can be used to launch and test the *Windows Template Studio* Wizard.
+To speed up the execution and development experience, we have created a [VsEmulator application](../src/test) which can be used to launch and test the *Template Studio* Wizard.
 This application, as well as the Wizard assembly, are available thru the `UI.sln` solution.
 To use it, follow this steps:

 1. Open the `UI.sln` solution
 2. Set the `test\VsEmulator` project as `Startup Project`